-Restricted cash includes \$250 at March 31, 2022 and December 31, 2021 segregated for regulatory purposes related to trade-execution services conducted by SEI Investments (Europe) Limited.
-Restricted cash also includes \$101 at March 31, 2022 and December 31, 2021 segregated in special reserve accounts for the benefit of customers of the Company's broker-dealer subsidiary, SEI Investments Distribution Co.
+Restricted cash includes \$250 at March 31, 2023 and December 31, 2022 segregated for regulatory purposes related to trade-execution services conducted by SEI Investments (Europe) Limited.
+Restricted cash also includes \$102 and \$101 at March 31, 2023 and December 31, 2022, respectively, segregated in special reserve accounts for the benefit of customers of the Company's broker-dealer subsidiary, SEI Investments Distribution Co.
 (SIDCO), in accordance with certain rules established by the Securities and Exchange Commission (SEC) for broker-dealers.